yllberisha/auto_milp/README.md

 5. Run the candidate on the examples and score the result.
 6. Repeat with feedback from the failed cases.

-The repository is aimed at contest-style and coursework-style optimization problems where the input and output formats matter, and where a formulation should be checked by actually running code instead of only writing down equations.
+The repository is aimed at contest-style and coursework-style optimization problems.

 ## Current scope